 Organization: SIO is a 501(c)(3) private, not-for-profit corporation.

 Leadership: Includes an executive committee and a board of trustees.
 Read more

 Decision and policymaking bodies: The Board of Trustees is the decision- and policy-making body.
 The Executive Committee, composed of the officers, is authorized to act and speak for the Society for Integrative Oncology, consistent with previous actions of the Board, when the Board is not in session.
 Read more

-Committees and task forces: The Society maintains committees and task forces devoted to particular areas of practice and organizational matters – Clinical Practice, Research, Education, Patient Advocacy, Scientific Planning, Communications, Education, and Finance.
-These entities develop professional development publications, programs, and other resources in integrative oncology within their field focus.
+Committees, Special interest Groups (SIGs) and Task Forces: The Society maintains committees and task forces devoted to particular areas of practice and organizational matters – Clinical Practice, Clinical Practice Guidelines, Research, Educational Competencies, Patient Advocacy, Scientific Planning, Communications, Finance, Conference Planning, Yoga, Acupuncture, Pediatrics, Membership Development These entities develop professional development publications, programs, and other resources in integrative oncology within their field focus.
 Read more

 Among programs and resources: